Home » Employment » CV vs Resume: Discover the Best Choice for You

 Some tips on how to write a traditional resume include:

 • Start with your name and contact information, including your phone number, and email address.
-We no longer advise you include your address on your resume as resumes are now submitted digitally to recruiters online and via email.
+I no longer advise you to include your address on your resume, since candidates now submit resumes digitally to recruiters online and via email.

 • Include a personal profile, highlighting your unique selling points (skills, qualities, qualifications, and experience), along with the type of role you are seeking.